-Cheltenham is surrounded by gorgeous countryside, so take a walk out of town to explore some of it on a loop around Cleeve Hill.
-The walking route covers about 4 miles up through woodlands and meadows, with panoramic views across the Cotswolds, to Gloucester Cathedral and right across over to the Black Mountains in Wales.
+Then head out on a post-lunch walk, following a loop around Cleeve Hill.
+The walking route runs for four or six miles up through woodlands and meadows, with panoramic views across the Cotswolds, to Gloucester Cathedral and right across over to the Black Mountains in Wales.
 It’s part of the Cotswold Way, a 100-mile walking route from Chipping Campden to Bath.

 Have you visited Cheltenham?
 Do you have any tips to add on what to see, do and eat?